davistdaniel/PiHoleLongTermStats/README.md

 > You can set up a cron job to periodically copy the FTL database to the `db_path` `PIHOLE_LT_STATS_DB_PATH` location, ensuring your stats are updated without touching the live database.
 Use the reload button in the dashboard to refresh the stats.

 > [!IMPORTANT]
 > PiHoleLongTermStats reloads the Pi-hole FTL database and recalculates stats whenever the dashboard is refreshed or the reload button is clicked.
 If no date range is selected, it uses the default period set by `--days` or `PIHOLE_LT_STATS_DAYS`.
 Large data ranges may increase memory usage.
+Set your timezone (e.g "Europer/Berlin") using `--timezone` or `PIHOLE_LT_STATS_TIMEZONE`

 ### 🐳 Using Docker